lusitania/keep-it-simple/online-sync/README.md

 So instead of using a *block* procedure I devised an *online* scheme to transfer files as they change and lazily work on the backlog of yet unchanged/ unsynced files.
-This implementation is closed source yet simple enough to replicate using ZeroMQ.
+The original solution is closed source yet simple enough to replicate in Python using ZeroMQ and python-inotify.

-osync essentials integrates to other *simpletons*, namely filesystem-watcher and queue.
+osync essentially integrates to other *simpletons*, namely filesystem-watcher and queuing.
 Have a peek if you want to learn more about INotify and ZeroMQ.

 # Instructions
 TBD